dhorichyaten/Tugas-Ai-Big-Data/README.md

 Muhammad Ridho Rizaldi (1101213040)

 ## Overview
 This project is dedicated to predicting 1-hour EURUSD exchange rates using a sophisticated combination of deep learning techniques.
 The process follows a systematic approach, starting with meticulous data preparation, including formatting and Min-Max scaling to ensure optimal model convergence.
 The incorporation of technical indicators such as RSI, MA, EMA, and VWAP enriches the model's understanding of market dynamics.
+The initial step involves preparing the dataset that contains historical EUR/USD exchange rates.
+This preparation includes organizing the data in a structured format and applying Min-Max scaling.
+Min-Max scaling is a normalization technique that adjusts the range of data values to ensure that the deep learning model can process them more efficiently, leading to better performance and faster convergence.

 ## Model Architecture
 The heart of the predictive power lies in the model architecture, which seamlessly integrates LSTM cells, self-attention mechanisms, and 1D convolutional layers.
 This design is crafted to capture intricate temporal patterns in the EURUSD exchange rates.
 The implementation is carried out using TensorFlow, providing a customizable and flexible framework.